-State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions Penalties Private Cause of Action Illinois H.B.
-1633 Ill.
+State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions/Notice to Regulator Penalties Private Cause of Action Illinois H.B.
+1633 III.
 Comp.
 Stat., 815 ILCS 530/1 et seq.
-Amended by House Bill 3025, effective January 1, 2012 Personal information of Illinois residents.
+Amended by House Bill 3025 Personal information of Illinois residents.
 Security Breach: An unauthorized acquisition of computerized data that compromises the security, confidentiality or integrity of PI.
 NOTE: Illinois may take the position that any unauthorized acquisition or use by a third party triggers the notification obligation, regardless of materiality or ownership of the data.
 Any data collector that owns or licenses personal information concerning a resident of Illinois.
 "Data collector" definition includes, but is not limited to "government agencies, public and private universities, privately and publicly held corporations, financial institutions, retail operators, and any other entity that, for any purpose, handles, collects, disseminates, or otherwise deals with nonpublic personal information."
-Effective 1/1/2012 - expands reach to include service providers who maintain or store but do not own or license PI.
+Expands reach to include service providers who maintain or store but do not own or license PI.
 Service provider must cooperate with the data owner or licensor with respect to breaches of PI in the service provider's care Written or electronic notice must be provided to victims of a security breach within the most expedient time possible and without unreasonable delay.
 Substitute notice by means prescribed in the statute allowed in the case of very large breaches.
-Any data collector that owns or licenses personal information shall notify the Attorney General of a breach.
-H.B.
-5708 Exemption for good-faith acquisition by an employee or agent, so long as Pl not used or subject to further unauthorized disclosure.
-Effective 1/1/2012 - Specific Notice Content required - notices must include contact information for credit reporting agencies and the Federal Trade Commission, along with a "statement that the individual can obtain information from these sources about fraud alerts and security freezes."
+Exemption for good-faith acquisition by an employee or agent, so long as PI not used or subject to further unauthorized disclosure.
+Specific Notice Content required - notices must include contact information for credit reporting agencies and the Federal Trade Commission, along with a "statement that the individual can obtain information from these sources about fraud alerts and security freezes."
 Statute not applicable if the personal data that was lost, stolen, or accessed by an unauthorized individual is encrypted or redacted.
 Waiver not permitted Effective 1/1/2012: standards for disposing of material containing PI in a manner that renders the PI unreadable, unusable and undecipherable.
 A violation of the statute constitutes an unlawful practice under the Consumer Fraud and Deceptive Business Practices Act.
-No.
+Violation of disposal provisions subject to civil penalty of not more than \$100 for each individual, not to exceed \$50,000 for each instance of improper disposal AG may impose a civil penalty and may also file a civil action in circuit court to recover penalties imposed under disposal provisions and may bring action in circuit court to remedy violation No.

-State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions Penalties Private Cause of Action Indiana S.B.
+State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions/Notice to Regulator Penalties Private Cause of Action Indiana S.B.
 503 (government agencies only) Ind.
 Code, tit.
 24, art.
 4.9 Personal information of Indiana residents.
 Any state agency that owns or licenses computerized data that includes personal information.
 Written or electronic notice must be provided to victims of a security breach within the most expedient time possible and without unreasonable delay, unless disclosure impedes law enforcement investigation.
 Substitute notice by means prescribed in the statute allowed in the case of very large breaches.
 If an agency is required to provide notice under this section to more than 1,000 persons, the state agency must also promptly notify all consumer reporting agencies Statute not applicable if the personal data that was lost, stolen, or accessed by an unauthorized individual is encrypted.
 No.